 Another common metric for comparing jobs is projected employment growth.
 Typically, you'll see comparisons based on a certain time period such as the coming decade.
 The higher the growth percentage, the better a person's chances are of finding work.
 But, of course, even some people in declining occupations are able to find work.
 It often just comes down to a combination of your talents, qualifications, determination, social appeal, location, and luck.

-- Telephone and switchboard operators
+- Telephone operator